-The projected actuarial accrued liability (AAL), at June 30, 2013, is \$4.3 billion, which is based on an actuarial valuation date of June 30, 2011, and calculations as prescribed in Governmental Accounting Standards Board (GASB) Statement No. 43, Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans.
-The \$4.3 billion AAL less \$498 million of actuarial value of assets results in a projected unfunded liability of \$3.8 billion at June 30, 2013.
+The projected actuarial accrued liability (AAL), at June 30, 2014, is \$3.4 billion, which is based on an actuarial valuation date of June 30, 2013.
+The \$3.4 billion AAL less \$642 million of actuarial value of assets results in a projected unfunded liability of \$2.8 billion at June 30, 2014.
 This is a substantial unfunded liability for the Employers.
 The State has demonstrated its intent to deal with the substantial unfunded liability by the passage of Senate Bill 129, which became effective July 1, 2007.
 This bill amended West Virginia Code (the Code) Section 5-16-25, indicating that the PEIA excess reserve funds shall be transferred to RHBT.
 Funds totaling \$108.2 million were transferred to the Plan in fiscal year 2008 related to this provision in the Code.
 In fiscal year 2009, the State transferred \$91.0 million to pay for general funded employers' portion of the AAL.
 Senate Bill 469, effective July 1, 2012, amended Code section 11-21-96 by dedicating \$30 million to be transferred annually from personal income tax previously collected for payment of the unfunded liability of the Workers' Compensation fund to RHBT.
 Transfers will not commence until the Workers' Compensation fund has be certified by the governor to the legislature to be paid or provided for in its entirety.
 Thereafter, transfers will be made until the RHBT fund has been provided for in its entirety or July 1, 2037, whichever date is later.
 Presently RHBT estimates that the aforementioned \$30 million transfers will likely commence in 2016.
 All Employers will receive benefit of these contributions.
 The West Virginia PEIA and RHBT Finance Board has also demonstrated its intent to address the OPEB liability by their ruling to no longer provide subsidized health care insurance for retirees with a hire date after July 1, 2010.
-The most significant change occurred in December of 2011, when the PEIA Finance Board passed a finance plan that placed a 3% cap on the amount participating employers will now pay in retiree premium subsidy annual increases.
+The most significant change occurred in December 2011, when the PEIA Finance Board passed a finance plan that placed a 3% cap on the amount participating employers will now pay in retiree premium subsidy annual increases.
 By doing this, the Employer is no longer exposed to ever-increasing trends in health care costs, significantly reducing future retiree premium subsidy costs.